sunny-lan/ksut-react-app/README.md

   "homepage": "https://myusername.github.io",
 ```

-Create React App uses the `homepage` field to determine the root URL in the built HTML file.
+Create React App uses the `homepage` field to determine the rootReducer URL in the built HTML file.

 #### Step 2: Install `gh-pages` and add `deploy` to `scripts` in `package.json`